 Ask for help.
 Not just any help, as I’ve talked about before, but make sure you ask for the kind of help where the person truly understands the depths of pain and doesn’t shame you or make you feel to blame.
 If you’re handed a list that consists of pray more/cook more/have sex more/respect more/submit more/shut up more, this person does not understand what’s truly going on and you need to keep asking until you’re understood.

 Work on yourself.
 Read books.
 Get in counseling.
-Ask someone to mentor you.
+Find a coach.
 Do the hard work of becoming the most healthy, whole, Jesus-y version of you that you can be.
 No matter what happens in your marriage, you will be glad you did this part, and you will be held accountable for this.

 You cannot win your unfaithful or abusive or addictive husband back by love-daring him or ultimatum-ing him or luring him with sex every three or however many days.
 You just can’t.
 And that’s okay.
 You don’t need to…because it’s not your job.

 If this post helped you, and you would like to go further in your marriage healing, I would love to work with you.
-Check out my coaching courses here.
+Fill out this free marriage assessment.